 - A $25 non-refundable reading fee.
 Please make your check or money order payable to "The University of Wisconsin Press."
 Do not send cash or stamps.
 Foreign entries: please remit reading fee in U.S. funds drawn on a U.S. bank.

 First Class or Priority Mail is preferred.
-It is not necessary to send your manuscript via a Federal Express service.
+It is not necessary to send your manuscript via a Federal Express or UPS service.
 Questions not answered on this page may be directed to series editor Ron Wallace.
 Send all other correspondence and submissions to:

 Brittingham and Pollak Poetry Prizes

 c/o Ronald Wallace, UW Press Poetry Series Editor